kpreid/e-on-javascript/README.txt

 2. Run make-libs.e.
 (There will be a lot of errors due to E code not quite fully supported; don't worry about them.)

+(See the Makefile for additional tools and shortcuts.)

 --- Test suite

 Run make-test.e (which will download and compile the E specification test suite from wiki.erights.org), then open test-conv/index.html, which will load a series of iframes with each test file.
+(Or run "make test".)

 Note that the conversion does not perfectly preserve the original document content: in particular, non-updoc text inside <pre> is not preserved.
-Also, there is currently a lot of unstyled navigation-bar cruft.
+Also, there is currently a lot of unstyled navigation-bar cruft from the wiki.
+(This, as well as imperfect selection of pages to include, will hopefully be fixed once the download process is converted to use the MediaWiki API.)

 --- Writing an application